 He called it “a community of folks who want to learn how to get into this industry.”

 “We are working with the Economic Development Agency (EDA) as well for grants for Social Equity folks,” McWhite said.
 “We’re really excited to work with the EDA… to continue to build this wraparound service.
 We will see an increase in our outreach and stakeholder engagement.”

 They want more New Jerseyans with prior convictions involved.
 Ultimately, the NJCRC wants to engage more women, minorities, and disabled veterans.

 “Cannabis ownership can be for you.
 But it’s going to take time.
 From the data we can see we are headed in the right direction.”

 “More disabled veterans… are applying for licensure,” he added.

-Currently, eight percent of the license winners are Hispanic-owned and 11 percent Black-owned.
+Currently, eight percent of the license winners are Hispanic-owned.
+Additionally, eleven percent are Black-owned.